-- f.
+- b.
+Set forth categories of services rendered, together with the number of hours expended for each such category and the hourly rate sought for each such category; - c.
+Set forth in each category the total number of hours performed by each person who performed the services and the hours spent by each of them; - d.
+Set forth the total cumulative number of hours for each of the following: each attorney, paralegal, law clerk, legal assistant or any other person who performed the services set forth in the declaration; - e.
+Comply with the requirements set forth in rule 7.703(e) of the California Rules of Court if paralegals are used. - f.
 Set forth information that will assist the court in determining whether the hours incurred and the rate sought are just and reasonable, including a discussion of the nature and difficulty of the tasks performed; the results achieved; the benefit to the trust, ward or conservatee; the background, skill and experience of the person rendering the service; an explanation of why the work required more than ordinary skill or judgment; and the standard rate in the community for such tasks. - 5.
-If a trustee wishes the court to consider the factors set forth in California Rule of Court 7.776 in assessing the fee request, his or her declaration should include allegations regarding such factors. - 6.
-If a conservator or guardian wishes the court to consider the factors set forth in California Rule of Court 7.756 in assessing the fee request, his or her declaration should include allegations regarding such factors. - 7.
-The court will not consider fee requests for work performed during a prior accounting period that were not included in the prior account.
-Fiduciaries and counsel wishing to delay their request for fees to a subsequent accounting period must request and obtain the consent of the court and include such authority in the prior order approving the account. - 8.
-Fees may be sought for work related to the report and accounting for the current period. - 9.
-In trust accountings, an allegation must be made as to the total amount of attorneys' fees and trustee's fees paid during the applicable accounting period. - D. A fee declaration is not required if court approval of attorney or fiduciary fees is not required by statute and such approval is not otherwise sought in the pleadings; unless the court orders that a fee declaration be prepared and filed.
+If a trustee wishes the court to consider the factors set forth in California Rule of Court, rule 7.776 in assessing the fee request, his or her declaration should include allegations regarding such factors. - 6.
+If a conservator or guardian wishes the court to consider the factors set forth in California Rule of Court, rule 7.756 in assessing the fee request, his or her declaration should include allegations regarding such factors. - The court will not consider fee requests for work performed during a prior accounting period that were not included in the prior account.
+Fiduciaries and counsel wishing to delay their request for fees to a subsequent accounting period must request and obtain the consent of the court and include such authority in the prior order approving the account.

+8. Fees may be sought for work related to the report and accounting for the current period.

+9. In trust accountings, an allegation must be made as to the total amount of attorneys' fees and trustee's fees paid during the applicable accounting period.